The Tameness of Quantum Field Theory, Part I -- Amplitudes: Tameness of perturbative amplitudes

 As a final step in our definability argument we will use a remarkable result due to Bakker and Mullane \cite{bakker2022definable} that ensures the definability of the period integrals.
 Concretely, the corollary 1.3 of \cite{bakker2022definable}, roughly states that

-Note that the statement is very general and it suffices that such integrals are over rational algebraic forms defined on an algebraic variety, which does not have to be smooth.\footnote{We are grateful to Ben Bakker and Scott Mullane for informing us about a strengthening of corollary 1.3 of \cite{bakker2022definable} that is necessary for our applications.} The definability result of \cite{bakker2022definable} is intimately related to the definability of the general period maps \cite{bakker2020tame,bakker2020definability} and turns out to be most directly applicable in our context.
+Note that the statement is general if one considers integrals over rational algebraic forms defined on a family of smooth algebraic varieties.
+If the variety is not smooth, additional steps in the argument are needed, as discussed at the end of section \ref{FeynmanPeriods} and in section \ref{divergences_reg}.
+The definability result of \cite{bakker2022definable} is intimately related to the definability of the general period maps \cite{bakker2020tame,bakker2020definability} and turns out to be most directly applicable in our context.
 To use this result, we have thus to show that the integrals in \eqref{I(z)int} are actual period integrals.
 This will be studied in the next section in detail.\footnote{Note that our reasoning is similar to \cite{Bogner:2007mn} where it was shown that the $I_{l,j}^{(i)}$ are periods in the sense of Kontsevich and Zagier \cite{Kontsevich2001}.
 The arguments for definability require to extend these to periods of families varying over a complex moduli space}